Horizon-Private-Server/horizon-wiki/horizon-policies/README.md

 - Treat all community members equally and with respect.
 - Resolve any and all disputes democratically.
 If you have an issue, please tag the Moderators role to get our attention.
 - Be transparent and honest with community members at all times.
 - Take community feedback into account as much as possible.

 Note that Horizon staff does not DM members (whether new to the server, or otherwise) unexpectedly, unless we personally know you.
 In general, all official Horizon staff member communication will come from within the Horizon Discord server.

 Thank you for being a part of the Horizon community!

-_This page last updated 6 February 2025._
+_This page last updated 5 April 2026._